CloudForgeCI/cfc-core/readme.md

 ### CDK Synthesis Testing

-The `cfc-testing` application provides comprehensive testing of all runtime, topology, and security profile combinations.
+The `cfc-testing` application provides extensive testing of all runtime, topology, and security profile combinations.
 Navigate to the testing directory and run the complete test suite:

 ```bash
 cd cfc-testing